 Those grueling yet rewarding 30 days of novel-writing.
 It's nearly November, and to those of us who are aspiring authoresses, that means National Novel Writing Month (NaNoWriMo) is almost here.
 And yes, I will be taking part this year and fully intend to put my best effort toward reaching 50,000 words before 11:59 P.M. on November 30th.

 You know what happened last year — to summarize it, I basically tried to finish Violets Are Blue with NaNo and it went horribly.
 I had already reached 20,000 words in VAB; winning NaNo in 2010 would mean I'd have to make my book over 70,000 words long.
 While 70,000 words is by no means an exhaustive word count, my own plot was much smaller, and reaching that many words was not possible at the time.

 I have a new idea this year.
 One that I quite like (almost as much as VAB).
 And as treachorous as I feel for turning my back on a potential book called Autumn Roses, which was to be a sequel to Violets Are Blue, I much prefer to start with a blank page, with characters I do not yet know very well and with whom I hope to grow quite companionable by December.
 (And yes, it is going to be historical fiction again -- how ever did you guess? :))

 Here is a short summary of my NaNo 2011 novel:

 A naiive young woman who wants nothing more than to marry well and sit in the lap of luxury all the rest of her days.
 A son who would defy his father to pursue something he believes in with all his heart and soul.
 A man willing to give everything -- even his life -- for a cause.
-Told from three different perspectives, shows the many effects of war and how it has the power to change dramatically even the most stubborn of hearts.
+Told from three different perspectives, this book shows the many effects of war and how it has the power to change dramatically even the most stubborn of hearts.